WeiqingLi1/Multi-Threaded-Web-Server-Project/readme-student.md

 Divide big function into small functions. e.g. break function `gfserver_server` into pieces `start_server`, `parse_request`, `send_unsuccessful_response`.
 Challenge: error case handling, parse request or response string and format request or reponse string.
 #### `gfclient.c`
 Problem: issue with read from socket to receive server response stall at very last chunk.
-CHange buffer size not working.
+Change buffer size not working.
 Need a better method.
 ### Implement Multithreated Getfile Server
+#### `gfclient_download.c`
+At beginning, `gfclient_download.c` made request in single thread insode `main()`.
+Now we need to move codes for making request to server into a seperate function so that requests can be made inside a thread.

+New design: now `main()` only deal with parsing arguments, initializing worker thread pool, queuing up requests into `request_queue`.

+Sequence of tasks `main()`:
+    parse arguments
+--> initialize variables (e.g. request queue, mutex, condition variables etc.)
+--> initialize worker threads with function `assign_worker_to_task` --> queuing requests into request queue `request_queue` --> set variable `queuing_request_finished` used to indicate `main()` thread has finished queuing requests --> wait for worker threads to finish all request tasks and join --> free memory

+`assign_worker_to_task`: each worker thread will execute this function.
+It run indefinitely inside for-loop until `request_queue` is empty and `main()` thread has finished queuing up the requests.
+Worker threads wait until there is an item in `request_queue`.
+When there is an item, which is broad casted by `main()`, it performs making request to server.
+Once all items in queue are fulfilled and `main()` updated `queuing_request_finished` variableto indicate it has finished adding request to queue, worker threads exit and join the main thread.

+#### Challenge
+#### `gfserver_main.c`
+At beginning, `gfserver_main.c` handles request in a single thread whenever registered handler function was called.
+Now we need to add wrapper request handler which will queue request and notify workers to fulfill the queued requests. move codes for making request to server into a seperate function so that requests can be made inside a thread.

 Your README file is your opportunity to demonstrate to us that you understand the project.
 Ideally, this should be a guide that someone not familiar with the project could pick up and read and understand